 2. Your Audience & Where to Find Them

 Next, map out who you want to reach with as much demographic information as possible.
-For a local community group, this might be obvious in terms of location, but think about age range and any other defining factors as well – who are your priorities?
+For a local community group, this might be obvious in terms of location, but consider age range and other defining factors as well – who are your priorities?

-You should do some research, even if this is just informally asking around, to find out about the people you want to target.
+You should do some research, even if it is just asking around informally, to learn about the people you want to target.
 Where are they likely to be online?
 What do they want from your group on social media?

 Social Media Sites